vinash85/LitGene/README.md

 Use feedback page on the LitGene tool page or contact authors to provide feedback.
 BioArxiv link: https://www.biorxiv.org/content/10.1101/2024.08.07.606674v1

+Code Refactoring in progress and you can run sample code with instructions below:

 Here is how to run sample code using Docker.
 1. Build docker:
       a.
 Go to location of docker file after git clone "cd LitGene/dependencies/docker/"